SyncfusionExamples/DocIO-Examples/Find-and-Replace/Replace-misspelled-word/.NET/Replace-misspelled-word/README.md

 # Find and replace text in Word document using C#

-The Syncfusion [.
-NET Word Library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) (DocIO) enables you to create, read, and edit Word documents programmatically without Microsoft Word or interop dependencies.
+The Syncfusion [.NET Word Library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) (DocIO) enables you to create, read, and edit Word documents programmatically without Microsoft Word or interop dependencies.
 Using this library, you can **find and replace text in a Word document** using C#.

 ## Steps to find and replace text programmatically

-Step 1: Create a new .
-NET Core console application project.
+Step 1: Create a new .NET Core console application project.

-Step 2: Install the [Syncfusion.
-DocIO.
-Net.
-Core](https://www.nuget.org/packages/Syncfusion.DocIO.Net.Core) NuGet package as a reference to your project from [NuGet.org](https://www.nuget.org/).
+Step 2: Install the [Syncfusion.DocIO.Net.Core](https://www.nuget.org/packages/Syncfusion.DocIO.Net.Core) NuGet package as a reference to your project from [NuGet.org](https://www.nuget.org/).

 Step 3: Include the following namespaces in the Program.cs file.